vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 * If it's called when no runtime is present, it will run through the steps to "initialize" the runtime (resolving frameworks and so on).
 * If it's called when there already is CoreCLR in the process (loaded through the `hostfxr`, direct usage of `coreclr` is not supported), then the function determines if the specified runtime configuration is compatible with the existing runtime and frameworks.
 If it is, it returns a valid handle, otherwise it fails.

-It needs to be possible to call this function simultaneously from multiple threads at the same time as well.
+It needs to be possible to call this function simultaneously from multiple threads at the same time.
 It also needs to be possible to call this function while there is an active host context created by `hostfxr_initialize_for_app` and running inside the `hostfxr_run_app`.

-*TODO: What is the indication that there is no runtime in the process yet?*
+The function returns specific return code for the first initialized host context, and a different one for any subsequent one.
+Both return codes are considered "success".
+It's important to communicate which host context is the "first" as that's the only one which will allow setting runtime properties.

 ### Inspect and modify host context